-In summary, both fibers without the polymer coating demonstrated no substantial reaction to changes in RI and pH.
+In summary, both optical fibers without the polymer coating demonstrated no substantial reaction to changes in RI and pH.
 Nevertheless, the sample solutions used in the further experiments were carefully checked to have the same RI value.

-B. Measurement of pH with PAni coating
+B. Measurement of pH With PAni Coating

-The tests were performed by placing the coated fibers in several pH solutions from the HCl reference sample to pH 9.
-Each pH solution was placed in the container and after 4~5 minutes of stabilization the data was recorded.
+The tests were performed by placing the coated optical fibers in several pH solutions from the HCl reference sample to pH 9.
+Each pH solution was placed in the container, and after $4\sim5$ min of stabilization, the data were recorded.
 As the measurements are based on power variations, it is important to check the stability of the light sources used before each experiment.

-Firstly, the TCFF-based sensor was tested and the spectra show a peak around 634.5 nm, decreasing with the increase of pH.
+First, the TCFF-based sensor was tested and the spectra show a peak around 634.5 nm, decreasing with the increase of pH.
 This peak was monitored showing only a slight variation up to pH = 4.2 after which the response suddenly increases with an approximate linear trend before getting a slow decreasing rate at the end of the test.
-The overall response resembles a "S" shape as can be observed in Fig. 7, after performing a Sigmoid fitting to the peak intensity curve, where the \sim 99.25 % (R2) of the fit curve represents the actual sensor response.
+The overall response resembles an "S" shape as can be observed in Fig. 7, after performing a sigmoid fitting to the peak intensity curve, where \sim 99.25% (R^2) of the fit curve represents the actual sensor response.
 The inset figure depicts the spectral evolution caused by the pH variation.